C.S. Lewis penned “The Chronicles of Narnia” series, a fantasy saga, between 1950 and 1956.

 Try a free sample of the novel study for The Lion, the Witch, and the Wardrobe

-I offer complete novel studies to accompany each of the Chronicles of Narnia books for use in the classroom or homeschool.
-Each unit includes both a printable format and a Google Drive™ format for use in a paperless classroom or with Google Classroom and follows a similar layout as shown in the video for The Magician’s Nephew.
+I provide comprehensive novel studies tailored for each book in the Chronicles of Narnia series, designed for classroom or homeschool use.
+Each unit offers both printable and Google Drive™ formats, accommodating traditional and paperless classroom settings, including compatibility with Google Classroom.
+The structure of these units mirrors the format demonstrated in the video for The Magician’s Nephew.

 You can purchase these novel studies at the following locations: